 As a result of the foregoing or other factors, we may decide to delay, discontinue, terminate or externalize the development of potential pipeline products in which we have invested significant resources, even where the product is in the late stages of development, and have done so in the past.
 For example, in 2021, we terminated Phase 2 clinical studies of TAK-994 due to the emergence of a liver-related safety signal.
 In June 2022, we decided not to proceed with further development of TAK-994.
-In addition, a Phase 3 clinical study of pevonedistat in patients with higher-risk myelodysplastic syndromes (MDS), chronic myelomonocytic leukemia (CMML) and low-blast acute myeloid leukemia (AML) did not achieve pre-defined statistical significance for the primary endpoint of event-free survival.
-Following a review of these trial results, we decided to terminate our development program for pevonedistat.
+Furthermore, we also announced in October 2023 that the Phase 3 ADMIRE-CD II study, assessing the efficacy and safety of Alofisel (darvadstrocel) for the treatment of complex Crohn's Perianal Fistulas (CPF), did not meet its primary endpoint of combined remission at 24 weeks.
+As a result Takeda does not plan to file for regulatory approval in the U.S.